-Algeria is not generally considered to be a tourist destination and despite a gradual decline in violence between the 1990s and now, there has been an increase over the last four years in attacks directed specifically at foreigners.
-A copycat Al-Qaeda organisation has orchestrated violent attacks on UN workers and Americans in particular.
-That said, for those who can't avoid travel to the region, Algeria is not short on sightseeing opportunities.
+Algeria is not generally considered to be a tourist destination and despite a gradual decline in violence between the 1990s and now, attacks against foreign tourists are a concern.
+While the main cities are heavily policed, a copycat Al-Qaeda organisation has orchestrated violent attacks on UN workers and Americans in particular.
+That said, those who do travel to the region will find that Algeria is not short on sightseeing opportunities.

 The capital city of Algiers, sitting on the northern coastline, is a growing metropolis.
 Once a strategic point of entry for would be conquerors from Europe and the Middle East, it now welcomes the presence of multi-nationals such as Carrefour and Quick.
 Historically the most popular remnant of battles waged on the city's coast is the Cashbah, the labyrinth citadel (now a world heritage site) which was first built in 1660.
 Also along the coast is Tipasa, a pleasant seaside village which holds some spectacular Roman ruins.
 Timgad, which is further south, holds North Africa's most extensive and best preserved Roman Ruins.